ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 1. In the navigation pane of the VM Recovery Manager DR, click **Site > WorkSpace > Managed this VM**.
 2. Select the VM.
 3. Click **Manage this VM**.

-   You are redirected to the Managed VM tab, where you can view details such as:
+4. You are redirected to the Managed VM tab, where you can view the following details:
    - VM Name
    - WorkGroup
    - Source Workspace